PhotoLab offers five noise reduction algorithms.

 PhotoLab’s preview window (the main window that shows corrections) includes HQ processing all the time

 * PRIME (Probabilistic Raw IMage Enhancement) is known to preserve details and colors.
 It restores depth to unblocked shadow areas.
 Its application is stunning on photos taken with older cameras.

 * DeepPRIME is more subtle than PRIME.
 This improved algorithm better preserves color rendering, whether dull or saturated, and enhances micro details

-* DeepPRIME’s new denoising functionality: DeepPRIME XD, version “eXtreme Details” offers improved detail and denoising capabilities.
+* DeepPRIME’s new denoising functionality: DeepPRIME XD, version “eXtra Details” offers improved detail and denoising capabilities.

 PRIME and its variants are available with PhotoLab Elite Edition.